The Vancouver Art Gallery is the largest art gallery in Western Canada

 Claude LeBlanc - 28 days ago

 Whether its a new exhibition, a FUSE event or a private function, it's always a pleasure working alongside the team at the Art Gallery. - Platinum Tie Event Services

 Platinum Tie Event Services - 3 months ago

 When in Vancouver, by all means you must visit the Vancouver Art Gallery (VAG) in downtown Vancouver.
 Try to take public transit because save the parking fee for your lunch money.
 But going to the VAG (check their website for the current exhibit) is worth your while.
 I go there with friends to discuss the exhibits (at times the discussion can sometimes get a bit animated and lively, but that's later in the pub).
 I would personally recommend visiting the VAG when you are in town.

-Cynthia - 1 year ago
+Tim Post - 1 year ago

 Went to the Impressionist exhibit and thoroughly enjoyed it.
 Great opportunity to see great art but also found the story of the impressive Cone sisters very interesting.
 Followed with lunch on the terrace - absolutely delightful.
 Great food, reasonably priced.